 Your dreamy tropical decor with captivating broad heart-shaped plants in an array of rich green tones!

-Choose your favourites and dont worry, big plant delivery is our specialty!
+Choose your favourites and don´t worry, big plant delivery is our speciality!
 Read More

 How To Grow Alocasias?

 Alocasia plants prefer bright, indirect filtered sunlight, but they are also adaptable and can handle a range of light from low to bright indirect.
 Some species even enjoy full light!
 As long as they are not exposed to the harsh midday summer light, Alocasia plants should thrive.

 Alocasia plants are a fussy bunch!
 They dislike both soggy soil and dry soil.